rcshadman/mathspace/comment.md

 Solution
 -----------------------------------

-I  don't remember all the probability's formulas Instead of googling it,lets derive equation using a crude method of mathematical induction.
+Instead of googling  probability's formulas,lets derive our equation using a crude method of mathematical induction.

 So let's start with the 2 sided die,